Danh Sách

 Table "dept_manager"

-join table to support between many-to-many relationship between
+join table to support between many-to-many relationship between employees and departments.
+Same structure as dept_emp.

 CREATE TABLE dept_manager (